How to Apply

 REASONS TO STUDY AT STRANMILLIS

-Stranmillis is ranked joint first amongst Northern Ireland HEIs for student satisfaction.
+Stranmillis is ranked 1st in Northern Ireland, and 6th in the UK, for student satisfaction.

 100% of our undergraduate students undertake an extensive programme of work-based placements.